moj-analytical-services/rpackage_training/README.md

     devtools::load_all()

 Exercise 8: Make an .RData file of 'crimesdata.csv' by following the above steps (including calling it 'raw').
 Then amend crimesdata_pub.Rmd so that it now runs using the .RData file by "commenting out" the read_csv line and removing the "commenting out" of the data(crimedata) line.
+Lastly push to github.

 # 10. Adding documentation about package data